pfheatwole/thesis/source/paraglider_components.rst

    a = \frac{\sum{F}}{m + m_a}

-This *apparent mass* :math:`m_a` becomes more significant as the density of the vehicle approaches the density of the fluid.
+This *apparent mass* :math:`m_a` tends to become more significant as the density of the vehicle approaches the density of the fluid.
 If the density of the vehicle is much greater than the density of the fluid then the effect is often ignored, but for lightweight aircraft the effect can be significant.

+[[Note to self: it's not correct to say that the effect becomes greater as the density of the vehicle decreases.
+Whether it is **significant** depends only on the ratio `m / m_a`.
+If :math:`m \gg m_a` then no worries.
+However, `m` does depend on the density of the vehicle, and `m_a` does depend on the density of the fluid.
+But `m_a` also depends on the **shape** of the object and the relative velocity of the fluid.
+It's not a big deal, but careful how you word it.]]

 Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the direction of the motion relative to the